-- A wider variety of skills linked to both historical knowledge and understanding, and historical enquiry/investigative skills. - A richer vocabulary which will enable to articulate their understanding of taught concepts. - High aspirations, which will see them through to further study, work and a successful adult life in modern day Britain.
+- A wider variety of disciplinary concepts linked to both historical substantive concepts and historical enquiry/investigative skills. - A richer vocabulary which will enable children to articulate their understanding of taught concepts. - High aspirations, which will see them through to further study, work and a successful adult life in modern day Britain.